joejenb/Deep_Learning_and_Reinforcement_Learning/README.md

 ## Overview
 Project can be split into two parts: Deep Learning and Reinforcement Learning.
-Code and examples is given for both of these.
+Code and examples are given for both of these.
 A report is also given for the Deep Learning section.

 ## Deep Learning
 Had to create a generative model for images of white, winged horses using only the Cifar10 and STL100 datasets independently.
 An example of a generated image is given below.
 For details of the theory used please see 'pegasus-paper.pdf'.